quocchungthan/lastdays/reactive-UI/src/dependencies/open-ai/feeding/UserInstruction.v1.md

 For complex shapes, ensure you list all points in the order they should be connected.
 Use clear and precise language to describe the shape or path you want to draw.

 Omit the board creation step, just draw.
-And please remove everthing and keep only the pure json in the response.
+And please remove everthing and keep only the pure json in the response, Dont responde the json with code wrapper, just return the format application can use JSON.parse later.